Gamefist/Skuddbot-v2-wiki/Commands/help-command.md

 # Help command

-{% hint style="warning" %}
-This page contains features that are currently released in **BETA** they may or may not work, and may change at any time!
-{% endhint %}

 ## Introduction
 The help command shows all commands available to a user.
 It shows the command with the aliasses, a short description and a Wiki link if applicable.